Solar thermal systems use heat from the sun to make hot water for homes and buildings.

 In Short

-- First, capture heat from the sun.
+- Collect heat from sunlight

-- Next, move that heat through fluid-filled pipes.
+- Move that heat through fluid-filled pipes

-- Finally, supply hot water for everyday use.
+- Supply hot water for everyday use